UnderwaterInsurgency/UnderwaterInsurgency/README.md

 - Current Goal: Coalition Rework.
 Focused on adding the Coalition Recruit class, with his modular weapon of multiple firing modes, along with the Breacher, a shotgun bearing frontliner with Modular Armor with independent HP!

-- Current Dev Team members:
+- Current Dev Team members: <br>
-danipower1000: Main programer.
+danipower1000: Main programer. <br>
-mrlazyrit: Map Maker and Creative Director.
+mrlazyrit: Map Maker and Creative Director.<br>
-tocksickg: Main Spriter.
+tocksickg: Main Spriter.<br>

 <!-- # Interested?
 Join our discord server!
 [REMEMBER TO PUT A LINK HERE LATER!]